eugenebang/CSG2A/README.md

 cd CSG2A/
 ```

-To install the appropriate environment for $CSG^2A" network, you should install [conda](https://docs.conda.io/en/latest/) package manager.
+To install the appropriate environment for $CSG^2A$ network, you should install [conda](https://docs.conda.io/en/latest/) package manager.

 After installing `conda` and placing the `conda` executable in `PATH`, the following command will create `conda` environment named `csg2a`.
-It will take up to 10 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
+It will take up to 10 minutes to setup the environment, but may vary upon the Internet connection and package cache status.
 ```
 conda env create -f environment.yaml && \
 conda activate csg2a
 ```

+Or if you have a virtual environment with adequate `pytorch` version for your hardware settings including GPU and CUDA, you can install the neccessary packages listed [below](https://github.com/eugenebang/CSG2A/edit/main/README.md#software-requirements) with `pip` before running the model.

 To check whether $CSG^2A$ network works properly, please refer to the Example codes section below.

 ## Example codes
-Sample code to generate the embedding space and predict drug-disease associations are provided in [`finetune_GDSC.ipynb`](finetune_GDSC.ipynb).
+Sample code to fine-tune the IC50 prediction model and evaluate the performance are provided in [`finetune_GDSC.ipynb`](finetune_GDSC.ipynb).

 - The file formats for each input file can be found in [here](data).

+Code for pretraining the $CSG^2A$ network on the LINCS L1000 or any other transcriptome level dataset with dose and time information are provided in [`pretrain_LINCS.ipynb`](pretrain_LINCS.ipynb).

 ### Pretrained weights
 We also provide the LINCS L1000-pretrained weights, utilizable for fine-tuning to cell viabilty drug reponse prediction tasks.